jfrausto/code-refactor/README.md

 ## Restructuring for Accesibility

----

-Throughout the source code you can find examples of code refactoring such as:
+Throughout the source code you can find examples of code refactoring, such as:

 - `<div class="header">` turning into the semantic `<header>` element.
 - `<div class="content">` turning into the more logical `<main>` element.
 - `<figure>` elements wrapping around `<img>` tags.
 - `<div class ="benefits">` replaced by `<aside class="benefits">`

 The CSS was altered in a way to make the styling apply in the same way before refactoring.
-For example, `.header` class selector was replaced with `header` element selector, and in each of its descendant stylings.
+For example, `.header` class selectors were replaced with `header` element selectors and in each of its descendant's stylings.
 All of this is done to increase readability for humans _and_ screen readers.
 Screen readers use semantic elements to 'hook' onto sections of a web page, and the code becomes easier to read for people.
 In addition, the semantic tags make the logical structure more apparent and easily navigable.
-For example, in this client's website the header and navigation bar were on the same line:
+For example, in this client's website the header and navigation bar were on the same line with `<div>` wrappers and replaced with:

 ```html
 <header>